usnistgov/psc-ns3/src/psc/doc/source/psc-design.rst

 |ns3| support for public safety communications (PSC) is based on
 relatively new capabilities for 4G LTE systems introduced in 3GPP Release 12 and later releases.
-Device-to-Device (D2D) Proximity Services (ProSe) communications are terms relating to features allowing for UEs to discover each other, synchronize, and communicate with each other, with or without the use of an eNodeB.
-These services make use of a so-called `sidelink` channel between UEs.
+This includes Device-to-Device (D2D) communications over sidelink and mission-critical push-to-talk (MCPTT) application.

 Support for public safety communications is distributed among the following five |ns3| modules: